 "Don't ever give up on your writing.
 It will take you places you never dreamed possible."

-Rhett has made a living as a dental hygienist for forty years.
+Rhett made a living as a dental hygienist for forty years.
 Her patients after all this time are friends, family.
 They were truly as excited about her first published novel as the author.
-Rhett says "they were just plain-out relieved."
+Rhett says, "they were just plain-out relieved."
 After all, when you are a captive audience and the speaker has little sharp tools in your mouth, you listen to every word she says.
 They flocked to Rhett's first signing and continue to support her writing.
 Now, Rhett is retired and happily writing every day.

 Rhett is originally from Chattahoochee, a small town in the Florida panhandle.
-After college, she moved to Tallahassee, the warm and friendly southern city she now calls home.
-She is working on a series of Southern adult fiction novels, as well as a Middle Grade and Young Adult fantasy series.
+After college, she moved to Tallahassee, the warm and friendly city she now calls home.
+She continues work on her Southern adult fiction novels, as well as a Middle Grade and Young Adult fantasy series.